 Concerns are sometimes raised that children will fiddle with bottles or suck on or chew caps during lessons.
 Some students may do so but these are the children who would otherwise only have fiddled with something/somebody else!
 They may be kinaesthetic learners who actually benefit from fiddling with a bottle as they listen.

 - 22How do we become a certified Crunch&Sip school?

-After your certification has been approved, we will send you out a resource pack including a fence sign, framed school certificate, apple slinky machine, stickers, tally chart, desk mats, water bottle stickers, Crunch&Sip rap and tally charts!
+After your certification has been approved, we will send you out a resource pack including a fence sign, framed school certificate, apple slinky machine, stickers, tally chart, desk mats, and the Crunch&Sip rap!

 Click on the tab 'sign up' for further information and to apply.